sscivier/gp-prob-earthquake-shaking/README.md

 Pre-trained models are found in the `models/` directory.
 These are loaded by default in the notebooks.

-## Contributing, Questions, and Issues
+## Contributing, questions, and issues

 If you would like to contribute to this work, have questions, or encounter any issues with the code, please [get in touch](mailto:sam.scivier@earth.ox.ac.uk).